 - 1 strip of masking tape per child.

 This simple Easter egg shaker craft is easy to make with your kids and a great way to spend time with your children and help them learn about music and sound.
 Have fun and try different fillings.
 Simply fill the Easter egg shaker and place between two spoons.
-Mother goose time recommends taping it around the egg but we discovered it is a lot more fun taping below the egg so the kids can take the eggs out and switch things around to their little hearts content.
+Mother Goose Time recommends taping it around the egg but we discovered it is a lot more fun to tape below the egg so the kids can take the eggs out and switch things around to their little hearts content.

 I love open-ended projects like his because you never know what your child’s imagination will end up creating.
 We had fun switching the fillings.
 The loudest filling we found was coins and the softest was mini marshmallows.
 Anything around the house that fits becomes part of the fun.